Discussion Topics

 Greg Schmidt Goering (University of Virginia): Sound and Memory in Sirach: A Case for Investigating the Sensory Worlds of Early Judaism

-Jacquelkine Vayntrub (Yale University): From Generation to Generation: Theorizing Transmission through the Materiality of Speech
+Jacqueline Vayntrub (Yale University): From Generation to Generation: Theorizing Transmission through the Materiality of Speech

-Session #5 (2:00-4:00 pm): Reception
+Session #5 (2:00-3:45 pm): Reception of Scripture**

 Francis Borchardt (NLA University College, Bergen, Norway): Never Again Shall Masada Fall: The Discovery and Use of Masada in Zionist Discourse